Qwerify/Qwerify/README.md

   Documentation and developer resources.

-Contributing
+Contributing:

   We welcome contributions!
 Please open an issue or submit a pull request if you’d like to help improve Qwerify.